Then join the NL AIC.

 What is already being done with AI?

-AI applications are already being used for improved medical diagnoses and treatments, reducing pesticide use, energy savings, individualized education, better crime-fighting, cheaper road maintenance (and bridges and railways), more efficient production and transport of goods, long-term customer relationships in the services sector and retail trade, and for autonomous robots, cars and drones.
+Examples of AI applications that are already being employed include improving medical diagnoses and treatments, reducing pesticide use, energy savings, individualised education, fighting crime more effectively, cheaper maintenance of roads and bridges and railways, more efficient production and transport of goods, and long-term customer relationships in the services sector and retail trade, as well as autonomous robots, cars and drones.

-Massive increases in data availability, cheap computing power and new generations of data-driven algorithms are driving AI forward rapidly.
+Massive increases in data availability, cheap computing power and new generations of AI methods are driving AI forward rapidly.
 Despite a good starting position in terms of AI knowledge, digital infrastructure and the use of digital technology in general, the Netherlands is at risk of falling behind.
-The governments of the economies around us are strongly encouraging the large-scale development and deployment of AI, putting our knowledge base, activities in economically important sectors and our autonomy under severe pressure.
+Governments of economies around us are strongly encouraging large-scale development and deployment of AI, which is putting our talents, knowledge base, our activities in economically important sectors and our autonomy under severe pressure.

-The AiNed programme accelerates the development and application of AI in the Netherlands.
-The programme focuses on large-scale projects for resolving five bottlenecks through a unique self-learning and integrated approach throughout the chain.
-Human-centred AI is paramount and the work is being done jointly by all parties in the quadruple helix (government, education and research, business, civil society and the public).
-This approach lets us avoid the fragmentation, pillarization and poor efficiency of traditional working methods that do not fit well with AI’s rapid development.
+The AiNed programme is accelerating the development and application of AI in the Netherlands.
+The programme focuses on large-scale projects for tackling five bottlenecks through a unique self-learning and integrated approach throughout the chain.
+Human centric AI is paramount and the work is being done jointly by all parties in the quadruple helix (government, education and research, business, civil society organisations and the public).
+This approach lets us avoid the fragmentation, pillarisation and poor efficiency of traditional working methods that do not fit well with AI’s rapid development.
 The bottleneck areas are innovation, the knowledge base, the employment market, society and data sharing.